menandmice/micetro_docs/guides/user-manual/quickfilter.rst

 ^^^^^^^^^^^^^^

 Column Headers
   It is possible to use column headers as keywords in the Quick Filter and to specify in which field to search.
-For example, if you enter the following filtering criterion when filtering zones - name:myzone - the filter only searches in the Name field and displays only those results that contain the text myzone.
-When a column header's name contains a space, such as "Lease MAC Address", you can enclose the name in quotes –e.g., "Lease MAC Address":11.
+For example, if you enter the following filtering criterion when filtering zones - ``name:myzone`` - the filter only searches in the **Name** field and displays only those results that contain the text ``myzone``.
+When a column header's name contains a space, such as ``Lease MAC Address``, you can enclose the name in quotes –e.g. ``"Lease MAC Address":11``.
 See Colons, below.

 Colons
   Colons are used to separate a column name from a filter.
-If the filter contains colons, you can either enclose the filter in quotes or escape the colons with a backslash ().
-For example, both "Lease MAC Address":"11:22" and "Lease MAC Address":11\:22 search for a MAC address containing "11:22" in a column with a name containing with the name "Lease MAC Address".
+If the filter contains colons, you can either enclose the filter in quotes or escape the colons with a backslash ``\``.
+For example, both ``"Lease MAC Address":"11:22"`` and ``"Lease MAC Address":11\:22`` search for a MAC address containing ``11:22`` in a column with a name containing with the name ``Lease MAC Address``.

 Simultaneous Keywords
   You can use several keywords simultaneously simply by leaving a space between each consecutive filtering criterion.
-An 'AND' condition is used when finding records.
-For example: name:myzone type:slave.
+An ``AND`` condition is used when finding records.
+For example: ``name:myzone type:slave``.

 Custom Properties
   When custom properties are used, you can use the name of the custom property as a keyword.